-Holidaying with a toddler is a totally different ballgame to travelling with a new born.
+Holidays with a toddler are a totally different ballgame to travelling with a new born.
 Toddlers are constantly on the move, they want to explore, so holidaying with one requires a degree of planning even for those fly by the seat of the pants types.
 It doesn’t mean the end of adventure but it does mean the start of a new era of adventure.
 Your holiday time is precious perhaps now more than ever given the demands of raising a child so arm yourself with a few of these tips to ensure a (relatively) relaxing holiday.

-When and weather to travel
+Toddler holidays: when and weather to travel

 Unless you’re a teacher, don’t go on holiday (abroad that is) in July or August.
 Only subject yourself to the school holiday swindle once you have no choice (that’s the next 12 years or so after your child turns four).
 You can snap up some wonderful bargains in the shoulder season staying in relative luxury for a fraction of the school holiday prices, so make the most of it while you can.
 Also, if you want to visit the Med, May, June and September plus early October are all delightful times of year to relax in warm sunshine.
 Don’t underestimate how exhausting it is to travel with a toddler when the temperatures are scorching.
 Although keeping young skin safe from the heat is easy to do with a bit of sun cream and a long sleeve swim suit, it’s hard work chasing after little people who still have tons of energy even when yours has been zapped by the heat.